LLNL/zfp/docs/source/directions.rst

   accuracy in nearby valid values.
 See :ref:`FAQ #7 <q-missing>`.

 - **Support for NaNs and infinities**.
-Similar to missing values, some applications store special IEEE floating-point values that are not yet supported by |zfp|.
-In fact, the presence of such values will currently result in undefined behavior and loss of data for all values within a block that contains non-finite values.
+Similar to missing values, some applications store special IEEE floating-point values that are supported by |zfp| only in :ref:`reversible mode <mode-reversible>`.

-- **Lossless compression**.
-Although |zfp| can usually limit compression errors to within floating-point roundoff error, some applications demand bit-for-bit accurate reconstruction.
-Strategies for lossless compression are currently being evaluated.
+  In fact, for all lossy compression modes, the presence of such values will currently result in undefined behavior and loss of data for all values within a block that contains non-finite values.

 - **Progressive decompression**.
 Streaming large data sets from remote storage for visualization can be time consuming, even when the data is